 Fresh hair from donors becomes non-Remy because of the lack of care during the process of hair collecting.
 If the collected hair comes from different sources, there’s a good chance that the company’s end product’s cuticle will have up and down directions.
 There is just no other way around that.
 To have great hair extensions, it’s important that the human hair comes from a single donor and is cut correctly.

 Should one make hair extensions from a single source, the hair must be tied or banded first before cutting.
 Workers often shave their heads in the process to cut costs and time.
 However, the result is lower-quality hair.
 If the strands must stay in one position during the wefting and shackling process to produce real Remy hair.

 Remy Hair Considerations

-If you walk into a beauty store/salon and see Remy hair on the shelf, always ask questions first before you buy.
+If you walk into a beauty store/salon and see Remy’s hair on the shelf, always ask questions first before you buy.

-Not all Remy hair sold in beauty supply shops are pure Remy as we’ve described.
+Not all Remy hair sold in beauty supply shops is pure Remy, as we’ve described.
 There’s a good chance what you’re planning on purchasing may not work for your hair.
-It may have been manufactured incorrectly or isn’t real, human hair.
-Always ensure the cuticles remained intact and flow in one direction.
+It may have been manufactured incorrectly or isn’t real human hair.
+Always ensure the cuticles remain intact and flow in one direction.

 Remy Hair Facts

-- Remy hair is made from healthy and strong hair
+- Our Remy hair is made from healthy and strong hair

-- Remy hair has cuticles that flow in one direction
+- Hair has cuticles that flow in one direction

 Remy Hair Myths